smarto100/smarto100/README.md

 🌱 I’m currently learning everything 🤣

-🧠 I'm currently learning  fronend at Zuri

-👯‍♀️ I'm looking to collaborate on any open gigs with cool money
+👯‍♀️ I’m looking to collaborate with other content creators

-🤔 I'm looking for help with making money

-💬 Ask me about frontend
+💬 Ask me about Coding

 📫 How to reach me Damtechlee.bd@gmail.com

-😄 Pronouns he

 ⚡️ Fun fact i love video game